By Christina Paret – @christinaparet

 The Toms River Regional School district’s website now provides a schedule of all board meetings, the agendas, attachments, and minutes of every meeting along with audio.

-According to the Districts website, there is still one member of the board who remains from the Ritacco era, Loreen Torrone, who according to the website, is the chair of both the curriculum committee and the insurance committee and is also a part of the personnel committee.
+According to the Districts website, there is still one member of the board who remains from the Ritacco era, Loreen Torrone, who according to the website of, is the chair of both the curriculum committee and the insurance committee and is also a part of the personnel committee.

 Torrone was previously a part of the board from 2006-2009 and according to her she was the only person who ever voted against Mr. Ritacco’s contract because she “felt it was too rich for the tax payers of Toms River.”
 She also says she was “forced off the board by Ritacco’s political machine”.